KalRaina/squareWaveAudio/README.md

 # squareWaveAudio
-Square wave is converted to audio with Fourier Series Expansion and plotted.
+Square wave is converted to audio in WAV file with Fourier Series Expansion and plotted.